Students in Class

 Internships and Career Placement

-In both Queens and Rome, you will have the opportunity to take advantage of unique internship opportunities, thanks to relationships that our faculty and administrators maintain with several international organizations, multinational organizations, and government and non-governmental agencies.
+In New York City, you will have the opportunity to take advantage of unique internship opportunities, thanks to relationships that our faculty and administrators maintain with several international organizations, multinational organizations, and government and non-governmental agencies.
 You can receive up to three credits for internships once you have completed at least 12 credits of coursework for the M.A., and we encourage all students in the program to do at least one internship.
 In New York City, students in the program have interned with the United Nations, the Civilian Complaint Review Board, and various law firms and city agencies.
-In Rome, our students have interned with the United Nations World Food Programme, the U.S. Embassy, the International Development and Law Organization, and Save the Children Italia, among many other placements.

 These internship opportunities have led to career paths for many of our students, and our graduates have fulfilling jobs around the globe in a variety of fields including: the Civil or Foreign Service; the United Nations; policy think-tanks, international NGOs; major multinational corporations; and dynamic start-up companies.
 Some graduates from the program have also gone on to law and doctoral programs in political science or related fields.

-With an M.A. in Government and Politics from the Queens or Rome campus of St. John’s, you can join our successful alumni in landing rewarding positions with some of the following institutions and organizations:
+With an M.A. in Government and Politics degree, you can join our successful alumni in landing rewarding positions with some of the following institutions and organizations:

 • American University of Rome